Americans in the United Kingdom: Notable people

 Blackfoot Sioux chief Charging Thunder came to Salford at age twenty-six as part of Buffalo Bill's Wild West Show in 1903.
 Like many Lakota tribesmen, Charging Thunder was an exceptional horseman and performed thrilling stunts in Buffalo Bill's show in front of huge crowds, on the site of what is now Lowry in Salford Quays.
 But when the show rolled out of town, he remained in the North West.
 He married Josephine, an American horse trainer who had just given birth to their first child, Bessie and together they settled in Darwen, before moving to Gorton.
 His name became George Edward Williams, after registering with the British immigration authorities to enable him to find work.
 Williams ended up as an elephant keeper at the Belle Vue Zoo.
 He died on 28 July 1929 from pneumonia at age fifty-two.
 His interment was in Gorton's cemetery.

+American actress Gillian Anderson was born in Chicago and grew up in London from the age of one.
+She grew up in the areas of Crouch End and Haringey.
+She moved to Grand Rapids, Michigan at the age of 11 years old where she attended City High-Middle School.
+She moved back and has resided permanently in London since 2002.

 More recently, notable British people of Native American descent include actress Hayley Atwell, who has dual UK-US citizenship due to her part-Native American father.